Chase Elliott: 2025

 In 2025, Elliott opened the season with a victory at the Cook Out Clash.
 Elliott started the regular season with a 15th-place finish at the 2025 Daytona 500.
 After staying consistent throughout the year, he earned his 20th career victory at Atlanta after passing Brad Keselowski on the final lap.
 During the playoffs, Elliott won at Kansas.
+He ultimately finished the season 8th in the standings.